munnm/XAI-for-practitioners/README.md

 *This is not an official Google product*

 # XAI-for-practitioners
-Code for the upcoming O'Reilly book on Explainability methods for the ML practitioner.
+Code for the O'Reilly book on Explainability methods for the ML practitioner.

 ### Title: Explainable AI for Practitioners